Illegal Sale of Property

 While there are a substantial number of fraud cases in India, it doesn’t mean that there is no legal respite for victims of such cases.
 Illegal sales, property fraud, document forgery can all be successfully challenged and the rightful owner’s legal rights can be restored.
 It is here that our property legal service experts can help and sort out these matters.

-A Succession Certificate is a certificate which is granted by Courts in India to the legal heirs of a person dying intestate leaving debts and securities.
-A person is said to have passed away intestate [...]
+A Succession Certificate is a document that is granted by a civil court to the legal heirs of a deceased who dies without leaving a will.
+It is granted by the court to realize the [...]

 Ever since the beginning of time, the property is deemed to be a mark of high economic status.
 Numerous displays of family disputes over property in movies and novels, only go on to prove this [...]